geudde/attic-chest/pages/13.reference/01.porden/docs.md

 He mark'd the change; then sunk in trance profound,

-And woke, where Genoa stretch'd her bay around : 660
+And woke, where Genoa stretch'd her bay around: 660

 'Twas on a vessel's deck, prepar'd to sail,